glacials/dotfiles/README.md

 sh -c "$(curl -fsLS chezmoi.io/get)" -- init --apply glacials && $(chezmoi source-path)/install.sh
 ```

+### Troubleshooting

+If the first run fails for some reason and later runs refuse to clone, try `rm
+~/.gitconfig`, as it forces git@github.com over https://github.com, which will
+fail if the installation didn't yet set up SSH keys for you.

 ### Updates

 To make updates to dotfiles, use `chezmoi edit $FILE`.
 Updates will be